-Safety, Health, Environmental risk issues (SHE risk) As is the case with any holder of property investments, the Fund would assume all ownership rights and liabilities relating to its acquired Portfolio Assets and could face substantial risk of loss from environmental claims based on environmental problems associated with such asset, as well as from occupational safety issues and third-party liability risks.
-Despite due diligence, environmental liabilities in relation to the Asset in which it intends to invest may not be ascertainable or fully ascertained prior to acquisition and the Fund may therefore be exposed to clean-up and other remedial costs with respect to assets it currently owns or owned in the past.
+Safety, Health, Environmental risk issues (SHE risk) As is the case with any holder of property investments, the Fund would assume all ownership rights and liabilities relating to its acquired Portfolio Assets and could face substantial risk of loss from environmental claims based on environmental problems associated with such Portfolio Asset, as well as from occupational safety issues and third party liability risks.
+Despite due diligence, environmental liabilities in relation to the asset in which it intends to invest may not be ascertainable or fully ascertained prior to acquisition and the Fund may therefore be exposed to clean-up and other remedial costs with respect to Portfolio Assets it currently owns or owned in the past.
 The cost of any remedy and the owner's liability for such remediation work in relation to any affected Portfolio Asset may not be limited under the applicable environmental laws and could exceed the value of the Portfolio Assets.
-Further, the presence of hazardous substances or the failure to properly remedy contamination from such substances may adversely affect the Fund's ability to sell the relevant asset and may also affect their ability to borrow using the affected asset as collateral.
-Furthermore, contaminated assets may experience decreases in value.
+Further, the presence of hazardous substances or the failure to properly remedy contamination from such substances may adversely affect the Fund's ability to sell the relevant Portfolio Asset and may also affect their ability to borrow using the affected Portfolio Asset as collateral.
+Furthermore contaminated Portfolio Assets may experience decreases in value.